SemanticComputing/sampo-ui/docs/pages/PerspectiveConfig.md

 # Perspectives config

-Every perspective referenced in `portalConfig.json` needs a perspective json config file.
+Every perspective referenced in `portalConfig.json` needs a perspective JSON config file.
 Some example configs are presented here.

 ## Search perspectives
 Search perspectives are the perspectives for faceted search pages.